 Imagine you’re strolling through the grocery aisle.
 You must admit that some brand names are more compelling than others.
-Companies spend their time and money on brand naming research to develop such attractive monikers.
+Companies spend time and money on brand naming research to develop such attractive monikers.

 Brand naming research involves more than just coming up with a catchy name.
 It involves uncovering the emotions, values, and experiences you want to evoke in your target audience.
 A well-chosen brand name has the power to embed itself into popular culture, driving brand identity and value.